Welcome to Year 1!

 We have COOL time (Choose Our Own Learning) within our classroom where we are able to access different provision and practice lots of new skills.

-Year 1 have PE on Tuesday and Thursday.
-PE kits need to be in school everyday
+Year 1 have swimming on Wednesday and PE on Thursday.
+PE kits need to be in school everyday.

 Useful websites for Year 1